Criminal Tribes Act: Scope

 The Criminal Tribes Act was one of the many laws passed by the British colonial government that applied to Indians based on their religion and caste identification.
 The Criminal Tribes Act and its provisions used the term Tribes, which included castes within their scope.
 This terminology was preferred for various reasons, including Muslim sensitivities that considered castes by definition Hindu, and preferred Tribes as a more generic term that included Muslims.

-The Act was initially applied only to the North-Western Provinces, Oudh State, and Punjab.
+The castes and tribes "notified" under the Act were labelled as Criminal Tribes for their so-called "criminal tendencies".
+As a result, anyone born in these communities across the country was presumed as a "born criminal", irrespective of their criminal precedents.
+This gave the police sweeping powers to arrest them, control them, and monitor their movements.